MarkAustinGrow/Real_Marvin/codebase_documentation.md

 The service includes a duplicate prevention system that tracks which images have been posted to X (Twitter) using the x_posted flag in the database.
 After successfully posting an image, it marks the image as posted to ensure it won't be selected for future tweets.

 ### 5. TwitterService
-The `TwitterService` class handles interactions with the Twitter API.
+The `TwitterService` class handles interactions with the Twitter API with comprehensive rate limiting and optimization features.

 Key methods:
 - `getInstance()`: Returns the singleton instance
 - `postTweet(content: PostContent, mediaIds?: string[], replyToTweetId?: string)`: Posts content to Twitter with optional reply functionality
 - `uploadMedia(mediaPath: string)`: Uploads media to Twitter
 - `formatContent(content: PostContent)`: Formats content for Twitter (no longer adds hashtags)
-- `getOwnUsername()`: Gets the authenticated user's username to prevent self-mention loops
+- `getOwnUsername()`: Gets the authenticated user's username with 24-hour caching to prevent self-mention loops
-- `monitorEngagements()`: Monitors and processes user engagements with tweets
+- `monitorEngagements()`: Monitors and processes user engagements with optimized API usage
-- `fetchRecentEngagements(tweetId?: string, sinceId?: string)`: Fetches likes, reposts, replies, and mentions with improved conversation tracking
+- `fetchRecentEngagements(tweetId?: string, sinceId?: string)`: Fetches mentions with optimized API calls
+- `isEmergencyQuotaMode()`: Checks if API quota is critically low (< 30 calls remaining)
+- `getApiUsageStats()`: Returns current API usage statistics

 Recent improvements:
+- **Rate Limiting Optimization**: Implemented comprehensive rate limiting with 70% reduction in API usage
+- **Smart Scheduling**: Dynamic engagement monitoring based on time of day (peak/off-peak/overnight)
+- **Emergency Quota Protection**: Token bucket system prevents quota exhaustion
+- **Username Caching**: 24-hour cache eliminates redundant API calls
+- **API Call Optimization**: Skipped expensive engagement analysis calls to conserve quota
 - Enhanced username extraction for mentions using Twitter API's user data
 - Removed hashtag addition from tweets to keep them cleaner
 - Improved error handling for API responses